youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 1).
 A candidate generation phase where we coarsely generate candidates from a corpus of hundreds of thousands, millions, or billions of items down to a few hundred or thousand

 2) A ranking phase where we re-rank the candidates into a final top-n set to be shown to the user.
 Some systems employ multiple candidate generation methods and rankers.

+### Q33: What is the difference between concept and data drift and how to overcome each of them? ###

+Answer: